making decisions in end of life

 Open communication and honesty are crucial to end-of-life discussions.
-As a hospice and palliative care vet I help pet owners by providing the clinical knowledge as well as experience, helping to assess quality of life, as well as providing information regarding options available.
+As a hospice and palliative care vet, I help pet carers by providing clinical knowledge and experience, helping to assess quality of life and providing information regarding the options available.

-The decisions pet owners make at the end of their companion’s life matter not only to the pet, but to the whole family.
+The decisions pet carers make at the end of their companion’s life matter not only to the pet but to the whole family.
 Being left with feelings of guilt or unresolved grief can have an impact on their lives for years to come.

-Pet owners are given the hardest task at times of often great emotional struggle.
-Making life and death decisions can be incredibly confusing, as well as complex, and involves both trying to understand what they want for their pets as well as for themselves.
+Pet carers are given the hardest task at times of often great emotional struggle.
+Making life-and-death decisions can be incredibly confusing and complex, involving both trying to understand what they want for their pets as well as for themselves.

-Our team deals especially with animal hospice and palliative care, and we are trained to help pet owners make decisions they can feel as comfortable as possible with.
+Our team specialises in animal hospice and palliative care, and we are trained to help pet carers make decisions they can feel as comfortable as possible with.

-Our role is not to make the decisions for them, but to help provide realistic solutions that are in the best interest of both pet and owner.
-We consider aspects such as quality of life, pain levels, and “will to live”, and guide pet owners through the very complex and emotional decisions of end-of-life care.
+Our role is not to make the decisions for them but to help provide realistic solutions that are in the best interest of both pet and family.
+We consider aspects such as quality of life, pain levels and “will to live”, and guide pet carers through the very complex and emotional decisions of end-of-life care.

-Just like us, pets have social, emotional and physical needs that need to be met for them to have a fulfilling life.
+Just like us, pets have social, emotional and physical needs that must be met for them to have a fulfilling life.

 This article is written in memory of a much loved cat x